+As explained by Bramha to Kakudmi, time passes at different rates in different areas.
 If there was a way to block all information arriving at a point, perhaps with something akin to a perfect Faraday cage, then time would stand still in the space inside the cage.
 It would be a Stasis box.
 A person entering it could emerge billions of years later without having aged, or gained any wisdom.

 Entropy increases as the universe expands and shuffles itself.
 This is related to the amount of information, which is also increasing.
 It follows that the amount of information arriving at any point is increasing, on the average.
 Hence time is speeding up.
 Things that took a long time eons ago, are now happening more quickly.